sevans924/javascript-closures/INTRO.md

 You should have an error that looks like this ```ReferenceError: userInput is not defined```.
 We refer to this as _scope chain_ and you're about to learn more about the cool things that it lets us do.

 ## Conclusion
-Over the next couple of lessons you'll learn more about closures, scope chain, and practical use cases.
+Over the next couple of lessons you'll learn more about closures, scope chain, and practical use cases... aka how closures can make your life so much better!